phani125/project-08/README.md

 ## Time taken:

-- This project took me 2 hours to build from scratch because of positions and for making responsive it took me extra 50min.
+- I have taken 2 hours to build from scratch because of positions and for making responsive it took me extra 50min.